Lifetime self-cleaning greywater filter never needs replaced

 $107 each and only available with Infiltrator septic tank

 We no longer ship greywater system parts outside of Colorado.
-For in-state clients, this dependable kit comes complete with filter, housing tee that fits Sch40 or SDR35 four inch pipe, and a handle extension kit.
-You will never have to replace this lifetime service septic filter.
+For in-state clients, this dependable kit comes complete with filter, housing tee that fits Sch40 or SDR35 four inch pipe, and a handle extension.
+You never have to replace this lifetime service septic filter.
 Best to hose it off once a year to be sure, but generally this septic tank filter will automatically shed debris for self-cleaning operation.

 Non-electric graywater disposal and greywater irrigation recycling filter never needs to be replaced.